oginga/exgit/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See __installing__ for notes on how to install it on your system.

 ### Prerequisites